friends-of-ai/solve-problems-by-searching/README.md

 ### 1.2 Result

-The following output shows the graphical result with the optimal way and all used connections to calculate it:
+The demo from the example above you can find here: [demo/breadth-first-search.html](demo/breadth-first-search.html) It prints the following output that shows the graphical result with the optimal way and all used connections to calculate it:

 [![Breadth-first Search](/images/breadth-first-search.png)](/images/breadth-first-search.png)